Canada agrees to ratify Britain’s accession to major trans-Pacific trade pact

 “And if I may, just on a personal level, I’ve learned a lot from the Prime Minister over the years.
 I’m a great admirer of his and the values that he’s bringing to bear, to his government and… internationally.”

-Sir Keir will fly from Ottawa to Kananaskis in the Canadian mountains for talks with counterparts from the world’s leading economies.
+Sir Keir flew from Ottawa to Kananaskis in the Canadian Rockies for talks with counterparts from the world’s leading economies later on Sunday.

 Spiralling conflict in the Middle East and the war in Ukraine will be top of the agenda in the talks between the UK, Canada, the US, France, Italy, Japan and Germany.